reinhart1010/nix/docs/en/linux/lastlog.md

 ---
 # lastlog

-Show the most recent login of all users or of a given user.
+Show the most recent login of all users or of a user.
 More information: <https://manned.org/lastlog>.

 - Display the most recent login of all users: